 We prepare our graduates to play important leadership roles in numerous fields associated with physical activity.
 Our academic programs strive to provide up-to-date, in-depth, interdisciplinary study of human movement at all levels of analysis.
 The faculty are committed to excellence in teaching, research, and service as we strive to understand human physical activity including individual motor behavior, exercise, and sport across the lifespan and its relation to society and to public health.

 Our department has a long tradition of excellent education and research.
 Five of our faculty members are fellows of National Academy of Kinesiology (NAK) the top honorary society in the field.
 Over our history, the department has had 16 faculty members elected fellows in the NAK(formerly AAKPE).
-Several faculty members are have affiliate appointments with the Neuroscience and Cognitive Sciences program (NACS), the Center on Aging, the Departments of Psychology, Women’s Studies and Communication and the several departments in the School of Medicine at the University of Maryland, Baltimore.
+Several faculty members are have affiliate appointments with the Neuroscience and Cognitive Sciences program (NACS), the Center on Aging, the Departments of Psychology, Women, Gender and Sexuality Studies and Communication and the several departments in the School of Medicine at the University of Maryland, Baltimore.
 Our research is funded by a variety of agencies including the National Institutes of Health and the National Science Foundation.

 Our students can pursue a BS in Kinesiology, the MCERT program in physical education, the MPH in Physical Activity, and a MA or a PhD degree in Kinesiology.
 Students gain knowledges and have a range of experiences in the anatomical, physiological, psychological, sociological, educational and managerial perspectives on physical activity, movement, exercise and sport.